escherlies/airtable2firebase/README.md

 # Airtable to Firebase Service

-- Use airtable as your maintainble spreadsheet.
-- Use firebase as your backend.
-- Use this tool as an interface between those two.
+Get Airtable data and files and put them on firebase databse and storage.

+## Motivation

+- Using airtable as a nicely maintainble spreadsheet.
+Airtable also has a nice API which can give you the data in rawJSON format.
+However, airtable is no production API!
+- Using firebase a backend production because it's easy to setup, fast and uses JSON for database.
+- Use this tool to receive data from airtable, upload all files to firebase storage and push the data to firebase database.

+## Before you start...

+...make sure to
+- have an airtable base with tables
+- have a firebase project set up and downloaded service account credentials

+## How to Use

+1. Clone and install this repo (`npm install`)
+2. Set up `settings.json` with your information
+3. `npm run start` starts the script